Consumer use tax: a bane for businesses

 The challenges of consumer use tax and how tax automation can help

 Consumer use tax has long taken a back seat to sales tax when it comes to compliance.
-Tax directors, controllers, and finance managers at most businesses either pay it little mind out of ignorance, or are completely overwhelmed as to how to tackle compliance.
+Many businesses either pay it little mind because they don't understand its complexities, or are completely overwhelmed as to how to tackle compliance.
 It seems counterintuitive — even risky — to ignore something as significant as tax owed.
-Businesses trying to manage their consumer use tax liability will tell you: It’s not that simple.
+Businesses trying to manage their consumer use tax liability will tell you: It's not that simple.

 Lax rules, low compliance, high risk